itsriffchan/bulong/README.md

 The pipeline is designed to support multiple Philippine languages contained within the UP-DSP-PLD corpus.

-The initial experiments will focus on a subset of languages (such as Filipino and Cebuano), while the architecture is designed to scale to the remaining languages without modification.
+The experiments will focus specifically on **Ilokano, Bikolano, and Waray**, showing the model's capacity to adapt to regional languages.

 ---